 FORMATTING (Really important!)

-Don't do any!
+DON'T DO ANY!
+(Bold or italic are acceptable if necessary to your meaning.)
 Senior Wire sends all material out in a uniform format of margins, type face, line spacing, etc. Forget, delete, eliminate and otherwise destroy centering, widow/orphan set, paragraph or line spacing, changing fonts, etc.

 Use TAB to begin all paragraphs.